-East Falls resident George Anderson has been buying Group ‘55 paintings for decades, stockpiling over a 1,000 in his entire collection to date.
+East Falls resident George Anderson has been buying Group ‘55 paintings for decades.
 Like Barnes, he came to buying art later in life — George was an architect when he started going to auctions with a friend who was buying antique furniture.
-He found himself drawn to the paintings, and soon he was an expert on the hallmarks of exceptional art.
+He found himself drawn to the paintings, and soon he had a good grasp for the hallmarks of exceptional art.

 Many of the artists George has collected have paintings in the Barnes, the Smithsonian, Philadelphia’s Museum of Art… They all lived in locally, either in Philly or in towns along City Ave like Overbrook, Havertown, and Merion.
 Except for one artist, they all had enjoyed the great fortune of studying under Albert Barnes himself in his prestigious school.